hasindu2008/f5c/_docs/r10train.md

     # use seqtk to create single lined FASTA and replace all CG sites with MG.
     seqtk  seq -l0 hg38noAlt_chr_renamed_to_meth.fa | sed 's/CG/MG/g'  > hg38noAlt_chr_renamed_to_meth_methylated_cpg.fa
     ```
     M is the nanopolish symbol for methylated bases.
-The boundaries (C'\n'G) will not be properly replaced if you use a multiline FASTA, that is why seqtk is used above to make it a single lined FASTA.
+The boundaries (C'\n'G) will not be properly replaced if you use a multiline FASTA, that is why seqtk is used above to make it a single-lined FASTA.

 5. Map the methylated reads to the renamed reference `hg38noAlt_chr_renamed_to_meth.fa` we created in the previous step above (not the `hg38noAlt_chr_renamed_to_meth_methylated_cpg.fa`)
     ```